Senior Vice President and Director of Office of Minority and Women Inclusion

 Willis received a bachelor degree in operations management from DePaul University and is a graduate of the University of Chicago Executive MBA Program.
 She has also earned senior professional in human resources (SPHR) certification.
 In January 2016, she began the masters of arts in clinical mental health counseling program at Moody Theological Seminary.

 From 2004 to 2006, Willis served as a board member for the Academy of Communications and Technology Charter School in Chicago and from 2008 to 2012 served as a board member for Amicus, the Federal Reserve Bank of Chicago’s employee volunteerism group.
 From 2011 to 2012, she served as a member of the board of directors for the Arts and Business Council of Chicago, and from 2012 to 2014, she served a board and personnel policy committee member for Emmaus Ministries in Chicago.
-Willis is also an active member of her church, Chicago Tabernacle, and is a member of its leadership team and in the K – 5 children’s ministry, CT’s Playhouse.
+Willis is also an active member of her church, Chicago Tabernacle, and is a member of its leadership team, serves in its pastoral counseling ministry and is a former member of the K – 5 children’s ministry, CT’s Playhouse.